MicrosoftDocs/azure-devops-docs/docs/work/work-items/about-work-items.md

 If you've been added with stakeholder access, you are limited to certain features.
 For details, see [Work as a Stakeholder](../../security/get-started-stakeholder.md).

-To learn more about permissions and access, see [Permissions and access for work tracking](../permissions-access-work-tracking.md).
+To learn more about permissions and access, see [Permissions and access for work tracking](../../security/permissions-access-work-tracking.md).

 <a id="clients"></a>
 ### Clients that support tracking work items
 You can add work items from various clients, such as:
 - From the web portal backlog pages, you can add user stories, backlog items, features, and epics from the [quick add panel](../backlogs/create-your-backlog.md).
-- From the [Team Explorer add-in to Visual Studio](../../connect/work-team-explorer.md), you can add most types of work items from the Work page.
+- From the [Team Explorer add-in to Visual Studio](../../user-guide/work-team-explorer.md), you can add most types of work items from the Work page.
 - If you work in [Eclipse](https://eclipse.org/home/newcomers.php), you can create work items using [Team Explorer Everywhere](https://www.visualstudio.com/products/team-explorer-everywhere-vs).
 - From Test Manager or the web portal, you can can [create test cases that automatically link to a user story or product backlog item](../../manual-test/getting-started/create-test-cases.md).
-- You can create bugs from the web portal, Visual Studio, or when [testing with Test Manager](https://msdn.microsoft.com/library/dd286731.aspx).
+- You can create bugs from the web portal, Visual Studio, or when [testing with Microsoft Test Manager](https://msdn.microsoft.com/library/dd286731.aspx).

 For an overview of all clients that connect to your team project, see [Tools and clients that connect to VSTS and TFS](../../user-guide/tools.md).